Yoyomanzoor/hypr-dotfiles/README.md

 - [ ] Replace the waifu thing with a prayer time widget
 - [ ] Remake the Quran thing from KDE setup to sidebar
 - [ ] Fix mpv so ytfzf shows in media bar
+- [ ] Update hint tooltip for both hyprland and nvim
 - [x] Prayer times in top bar
 - [x] Update color changing script to include other tools, like `alacritty`,